Viktor Selikhov: Crime spree

 Selikhov's first recorded crimes occurred in 1962, when he began raping young girls in the forest park of Alamüdün.
 In what he would describe as "an attempt to shock his victims" he would always attack without any shoes or shirt on, wearing a wreath around his head.

 In November 1963, two women were attacked, but their assailant was thwarted by a group of passers-by.
 The crime wasn't reported to the police, and was initially considered an act of hooliganism.
 The following month, the naked body of a young teacher named M. Kulakovoy was found in a forest outside the village of Prigorodnoye.
 She had been raped, blindfolded and subsequently killed with a blunt object.
 On April 7, 1964, in the village of Leninsky, another young woman was brutally abused in this same way, but survived her injuries.
 This was followed up by another attack on May 8, when the offender attacked a young saleswoman outside her store in Alamüdün.

 Just three days after the Alamüdün attack, the corpse of another young woman was found near Karagachevoy Grove outside Frunze.
 Her skirt had been torn, she had been raped and, like with the previous murder victim, killed by being hit on the head with a blunt object.
 While examining the crime scene, a blood-splattered white shoe was found, as well as drag marks on the nearby grass, indicating that the victim had been killed elsewhere.
 The local Department of Internal Affairs, which was assigned to handle the case, quickly established the identity of the victim as that of 20-year-old Elena Rambakh, a seamstress who worked at a nearby factory.
-According to her neighbors, she was last seen near the Tubbolnitsa bus stop, but after, they lost sight of her.
+According to her neighbors, she was last seen near the Tubbolnitsa bus stop.
 While questioning her parents, the investigators learned that the killer had stolen a gold watch with a bracelet from the victim.
 The officers also learned that her parents were Baptists who kept their religious activities secret, due to the USSR's state-mandated atheism.
 After learning that another victim had associations with the religious group, they launched a seven-month-long investigation complete with a show trial, believing that sectarians were attacking young girls due to the victims going against their beliefs.